prvnprk/lua-android-prebuilt/README.md

 # Lua for Android (Prebuilt Static Libraries)

-This repository provides prebuilt static libraries of **Lua 5.4.8** for Android platforms, along with the associated build configuration using the Android NDK's `ndk-build` system.
+Prebuilt static libraries of **Lua 5.4.8** for Android platforms, along with the associated build configuration using the Android NDK's `ndk-build` system.

 ---